Handling OAuth 2.0 errors

 attribute and the page linked to by the error_uri

 attribute are intended for diagnostic purposes for client developers and should not shown by the user.
-However, the client may present a "Details" button which displays this information, and there is no security risk in showing this information to regular users.
+However, the client may present a Details button that displays this information, and there is no security risk in showing this information to regular users.